JeffTerrell/Guitar-Alternate-Tunings/README.md

 # Guitar Alternate Tunings
 An informational website that allows visitors to view alternate tunings for the guitar based on category, specific tuning, artist, or song.
-Registered users are able to create, update, and delete entries.

 #### By Jeff Terrell